 When Your Recipe Calls for Heavy Cream…

 Use low-fat milk or a dairy alternative like soy milk or almond milk instead.
-When you make this healthy cooking substitution, you’ll reduce the amount of calories and fat in the recipe without altering the flavor profile or making it less creamy.
+When you make this healthy cooking substitution, you’ll reduce the number of calories and fat in the recipe without altering the flavor profile or making it less creamy.

 This swap works for both baked goods and heartier foods like soups and casseroles that use cream in the recipe.

 Use wheat bread instead.
 Seems simple enough, right?
 Even if you don’t love the way wheat bread tastes in a sandwich, you likely won’t notice the swap in a recipe.